openhab/org.openhab.binding.zwave/doc/isurpass/ilock_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-Our product supports an association group, and this group only support one node(one device) to receive unlock/lock message, battery report, alarm report.
-Please refer to your gateway guide to know how to set an association.
+<p&gtOur product supports an association group, and this group only support one node(one device) to receive unlock/lock message, battery report, alarm report.
+Please refer to your gateway guide to know how to set an association.</p&gt

 Association group 1 supports 1 node.

 ### Group 2: Notify

-COMMAND\_CLASS\_ALARM
+<p&gtCOMMAND\_CLASS\_ALARM</p&gt

 Association group 2 supports 1 node.